dxdydz/bacon_number/README.md

     redis-server --dir /path/to/data/dump.rdb

-## Running & Interfacting with the Flask Server
+## Running & Interfacing with the Flask Server

 With the Redis database running, start the Flask server with: